eitanlees/eitanlees.github.io/_posts/2018-04-04-scipy-stats.md

 ## Conclusion

 Sampling and exploring a wide variety of statistical distributions is made easier with the `scipy.stats` module.
-Creating your own functions each time you want to draw a sample is error prone and ineffient.
+Creating your own functions each time you want to draw a sample is error prone and inefficient.
 I think it's important to know what tools are available and I hope this post shines some light on one useful example.

 I hope to do more `scipy` related posts in the future.